Compare Car Insurance Ireland

-Do I receive a replacement car in the event my car is damaged and is being repaired?
+Do I receive a replacement vehicle in the event my car breaks down or is being repaired?

 Insurers will generally offer a replacement car while your vehicle is being repaired, however this will depend on the insurance company.
 Always read the terms and conditions carefully to ensure you understand the criteria.

 What is car insurance excess?